dvidelabs/flatcc/README.md

     lib/libflatcc.a            (optional, for linking with schema compiler) include/flatcc/flatcc.h    (optional, header and doc for libflatcc.a)

 Runtime:

     include/flatcc/**          (runtime header files)
     include/flatcc/reflection  (optional)
-    lib/libflatccrt.a          (runtime library)
+    include/flatcc/support     (optional, only used for test and samples) lib/libflatccrt.a          (runtime library)

 In addition the runtime library source files may be used instead of